Magolves/libdoip/README.md

 C/C++ library for Diagnostics over IP (DoIP) (fork from https://github.com/GerritRiesch94/libdoip)

+**CAUTION** The current API is under construction any may change at any time.

 Despite the excellent work I saw some shortcomings in the design and refactored some parts - hopefully for the better.

 The C++ standard is set to C++ 17.
 However, so far the code does not use C++ 17 features and could compile also with older standards like C++ 11 or 14.